sobaniki/GenomicExplorer/README.md

 GenomicExplorer includes various functions for statistical genomics.
 These functions are separated as tabs (Preprocess/GP/GWAS/RNA-seq/Map/QTL/Polyploid/Integrate/Sim) in GenomicExplorer.

 The popular and reliable packages/tools can be used with GenomicExplorer.
+I will prepare the detailed manual of GenomicExplorer for these packages in future.
 Please read those manuals or documents to understand the detailed usage of each packages/tool.

 ### Preprocess
 The Preprocess tab implements File converter, Genotype Imputation and Phenotype Imputation.